 If not, chances are, that you do not need it any longer.
-In most cases storing, cleaning, and maintaining an item for extended periods of time has a greater expense than finding or replacing it should you actually need it again.
+In most cases storing, cleaning, and maintaining an item for extended periods of time comes at a greater expense than finding or replacing it, should you actually need it again.
 Reevaluate electronic devices in regards to functionality, usefulness, and topicality.
 If you want to organize your office space quickly, box up everything that has not been used in 6 months for destruction, offsite storage, or recycling.

 2. Scan your paperwork

 In the day and age of technology, it does not make sense to keep piles of documents on your desk for later reference.
 A great way to organize your office quickly is to scan all the paperwork and store it electronically.
 That way, your office space will be free of physical clutter and the information is still at your fingertips whenever you need it.